 “Go throughout the city of Jerusalem and put a mark on the foreheads of those who grieve and lament over all the detestable things that are done in it.”
 (Ezekiel 9:4)

 I read this verse as part of another pastor’s blog post.
 He was lamenting a local tragedy, one of many in our nation and world.
-Now we are all lamenting the tragedy in El Paso.
+Now we are all lamenting the tragedy in Minneapolis.
 Even when we are not directly affected by a tragedy, it can still hit home.
 There is plenty to lament.
 We are so interconnected via technology, that detestable things don’t have to be in our own city to touch us.
 We hear about events in other places, and we grieve over them, as well.

 Lament is appropriate.
 But afterward, we tend to ask questions—hard questions.
 What’s the answer?
 What’s the solution?
 We know violence isn’t the answer.
 Martin Luther King, Jr. famously said, “Returning violence for violence multiplies violence, adding deeper darkness to a night already devoid of stars… Hate cannot drive out hate: only love can do that.”
 Politics don’t seem to be much more than a limited part of the solution.
 If there was an easy political solution, wouldn’t it already have been implemented?
 No, we need something different.
 Something more.